NadimGhaznavi/Db4E/index.md

 # Introduction and Scope

-This site documents my **db4e** project.
-The db4e application is used to provide a [console based dashboard](/pages/ops/db4e-gui.py.html) and near real-time [visualizations](/pages/web/index.html) to monitor a Monero XMR Mining farm that uses a local P2Pool node.
+This is the home of the **db4e**, **Database 4 Everything**  project.
+The **db4e** application is used to provide a [console based dashboard](/pages/ops/db4e-gui.py.html) and near real-time [visualizations](/pages/web/index.html) to monitor a local Monero XMR Mining farm that uses a local P2Pool node.

+---

+# Realtime Data on the Web

+The *db4e* application is event driven.
+When a new event is received it generates new data which is displayed by the [db4e console GUI](/pages/ops/db4e-gui.py.html) and [this site](/pages/web/index.html).

+The following events are captured:

+* [XMR payments](/pages/web/P2Pool-Payouts-Short.html) made to the mining farm
+* [Shares found](/pages/web/Shares-Found-Short.html) by my mining farm
+* [Blocks found](/pages/web/Blocks-Found-Short.html) on the Monero XMR mini sidechain
+* Hashrates of [my pool](/pages/web/Pool-Hashrate-Short.html), the [mini sidechain](/pages/web/Sidechain-Hashrate-Short.html) and the [mainchain](/pages/web/Mainchain-Hashrate-Short.html)
 ---

 # Command Line Utilities